Northwind (character): Fictional character biography

 Norda returns just as Hector Hall, Lyta Trevor, and Albert Rothstein decide to adopt heroic identities and apply for membership in the Justice Society of America.
 Norda joins them, and they apply as the Silver Scarab, Fury, Nuklon, and Northwind.
-They are turned down for membership, but together with the Star-Spangled Kid, Obsidian, Jade, Brainwave Jr., Power Girl and the Huntress they formed their own group, Infinity, Inc. During one of his adventures with Infinity, Inc., Northwind assists in moving Feithera to a location called New Feithera.
+They are turned down for membership, but together with the Star-Spangled Kid, Obsidian, Jade, Brainwave Jr., Power Girl and Huntress, they form their own group, Infinity, Inc. During one of his adventures with Infinity, Inc., Northwind assists in moving Feithera to a location called New Feithera.

 Hector Hall leaves Infinity, Inc. after a falling out with Lyta and Doctor Hastor (a re-incarnated Hath-Set) contacting him.
 Norda believes the prophecy his grandfather had warned him of was coming to pass.
 Traveling to Hall Mansion, Norda attempts to confront Hector, only to find him already under Hath-Set's control.
 Going to Old Feithera in hopes of uncovering the means to defeat this ancient evil, he once again meets his grandfather Worla.
 Worla trains Norda in the occult traditions of Feithera and teaches him to harness the power of Thoth inherent in all Feitherans.

 Returning to Infinity, Inc., Northwind is a changed man, sporting a new look, demeanor and the ability to fire powerful blasts of mystic energy from his hands.
 The now-possessed Silver Scarab and Hath-Set uncover the Eye of Ra, a powerful and ancient weapon.
-Northwind is able to close the Eye of Ra, sending it away to sleep under the sands of Egypt and end its rampage, but Hector Hall was is killed.
+Northwind is able to close the Eye of Ra, sending it away to sleep under the sands of Egypt and end its rampage, but Hector Hall is killed.
 Northwind has become aloof and distant after his training in Feithera, and now accepts his role as spiritual leader of the Feitherans.

 Kahndaq

-Through yet undisclosed events, Northwind and the Feitherans have evolved into an even more bird-like state, losing their capability of speech, and New Feithera has been destroyed.
+Through yet undisclosed events, Northwind and the Feitherans evolve into an even more bird-like state, losing their capability of speech, and New Feithera is destroyed.
 Black Adam convinces Northwind and the other Feitherans to join him and take over his ancestral homeland Kahndaq.

 Powers and abilities

 Northwind is a bird-like humanoid who possesses enhanced athletic prowess and agility.
 He appears to have advanced regenerative abilities, as well as superhuman strength and stamina.
-He also possesses what he calls "migra-power", an inborn migration sense which enables him to fly long distances and not get lost.
+He also possesses what he calls "migra-power", an inborn migration sense which enables him to fly long distances and prevents him from getting lost.
 He can also communicate with birds and sense approaching weather patterns.
-Due to his training under his grandfather Worla, Norda is now a master of Feitheran magic which gave him the ability to project mystic flame from his palms.
+After training under his grandfather Worla, Northwind gained mastery of Feitheran magic, which allows him to project mystical fire from his palms.